cakephp/docs/en/development/dependency-injection.rst

 In this example, the ``UsersController::ssoCallback()`` action needs to fetch a user from a Single-Sign-On provider and ensure it exists in the local database.
-Because this service is injected into our controller we can easily swap the implementation out with a mock object or a dummy sub-class when testing.
+Because this service is injected into our controller, we can easily swap the implementation out with a mock object or a dummy sub-class when testing.